 Below: 1st photo - Leaves have prickly edges (upper surface shown) and prickles along the mid-rib underside (2nd photo).
 Two angular lobes clasp the stem (photo above and below).

 Notes: Prickly Lettuce is not indigenous to the Garden.
 It is a fairly recent arrival, the 2009 census being the first to list it.
 It is believed to have arrived in North America in the late 19th century in Massachusetts.
 It has since naturalized itself across the continent in all the 48 states and the lower Canadian Provinces.
 The pathway was its inclusion in other seed mixtures that were not pure to the intended species.
 (Ref. #6b).
 There are five species of Wild Lettuce in Minnesota including L. serriola.
-The other four are native: Biennial (Tall) Blue Lettuce, L. biennis; Canada Wild Lettuce, L. canadensis; Florida Wild Lettuce [reported as historical only], L. floridana; and Louisiana Lettuce, L. ludoviciana.
+The other four are native: Biennial (Tall) Blue Lettuce, L. biennis; Canada Wild Lettuce, L. canadensis; Florida Wild Lettuce [rare], L. floridana; and Louisiana Lettuce, L. ludoviciana.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.